samooth/spacecore-id-encoding/README.md

 #### `const id = encode(spacecoreKey)`

-Encodes a 32-byte Hypercore key into a z-base32 id.
+Encodes a 32-byte Spacecore key into a z-base32 id.

 `spacecoreKey` must be a Buffer or an ArrayBuffer.

 #### `const buf = decode(spacecoreId)`

-Decodes an id or pear link into a Hypercore key.
+Decodes an id or pear link into a Spacecore key.

 If `spacecoreId` is a 52-character String, it will be decoded as z-base32.